 New Shores

-Since Latvia, together with the other Baltic states Lithuania and Estonia, was part of the Soviet Union till 1991, these states stagnated pretty much unnoticed by the western world behind the iron curtain.
+Since Latvia, together with the other Baltic states Lithuania and Estonia, was part of the Soviet Union until 1991, these states stagnated pretty much unnoticed by the Western world behind the figurative Iron Curtain for the longest time.

 For the longest time, I had never heard of anybody travelling to one of these young republics – despite the fact that they had joined the European Union in 2004.
 During the first years after their independence, I even wasn’t always sure which capital belonged to which country.